A comprehensive guide on how email marketing fundamentally works in 2024. We are CONVINCED that this is the most underrated digital marketing channel.

 It’s totally fine to send emails to your entire list when they are of interest to everyone.

-Aside from the two types of email mentioned above (content that for your entire list or one-off promotions), everything else should be automated based on your user’s actions.
+Aside from the two types of email designs mentioned above (content that is for your entire list or one-off promotions), everything else should be automated based on your subscriber’s demographics and actions.

-Automating your emails allow you to send content and messaging that is much more specific and contextually relevant to the users.
+Email Marketing automation allows you to send effective email content and messaging that is much more specific and contextually relevant to the users.

 Some examples of automated email are: